Coeliac and Gluten Intolerance

 Samuel Gee first described the condition in 1888.
 The classical symptoms are malabsorption of food and chronic diarrhoea associated with anaemia, rickets, failure to grow, abdominal bloating, offensive bulky stools, a blistering rash on the buttocks and mouth ulcers.
 Small children usually become symptomatic when they are weaned off milk onto solids.
 They present with weight loss, refusal to feed, irritability, abdominal swelling and diarrhoea.
 However in adults, the disease often presents in an atypical form and may be missed – especially with non-specific symptoms such as fatigue, mouth ulcers, skin rashes, vague abdominal pains, intermittent diarrhoea and chronic anaemia.

 A rash called Dermatitis Herpetiformis may occasionally occur in Coeliac Disease.
 It is an intensely itchy rash with symmetrical fine blisters which typically appear on the back, elbows or scalp, almost all people with Dermatitis Herpetiformis have Coeliac Disease.
+Treatment includes avoidance of Gluten and a medication called Dapsone.

 Certain groups of people are at greater risk for developing Coeliac Disease.
-It is commoner in individuals from families that already have the condition (being linked to the HLA DQ3 gene).
+It is commoner in individuals from families that already have the condition (being linked to the HLA DQ2 gene).
 Coeliac Disease is more likely to occur in people with Diabetes on Insulin, Downs Syndrome, Sarcoidosis, Infertility, IgA antibody deficiency and certain autoimmune diseases such as Thyroid disease, Rheumatoid Arthritis, Chronic active Hepatitis, Addisons disease and Sjorgens syndrome of dry eyes and mouth.

 Coeliac Disease testing